suyashmahar/suyash-thesis/Chapters/rpcool.typ

 While shared-memory RPCs enable low-overhead, efficient communication, a naive implementation would sacrifice the isolation that traditional TCP and RDMA based communication provides.
 For example, consider the eRPC model, after the sender sends an RPC, it can no longer modify the arguments of the RPC as the library creates a new, unshared copy of the buffer for the receiver.
 By contrast, with shared-memory RPCs, both the sender and the receiver have access to the same shared memory region.

 To address this, RPCool needs to prevent concurrent access to shared data.
 RPCool should let applications take exclusive access of shared memory data to prevent malicious (or buggy) applications from concurrently modifying it.
 Shared memory RPCs also face the challenge of communication between servers.
 Ideally, RPCool should not restrict applications to a single host.
-RPCool achieves this by providing eRPC-like API, enabling RPCool to use eRPC as its backend when shared memory is not available.
+RPCool achieves this by providing an eRPC-like API, enabling RPCool to use eRPC as its backend when shared memory is not available.

 In this section, we look at an overview of RPCool's design and how RPCool addresses these challenges.